-decryption possible without key - Files can be decrypted without the need for a key due to poor choice or implementation of the encryption algorithm.
+Decryption possible without key - files can be decrypted without the need for a key due to poor choice or implementation of the encryption algorithm.
 Consider the case of desuCrypt that used an RC4 stream cipher for encryption.
-Using a stream cipher with key reuse is vulnerable to known plaintext attacks and known-ciphertext attacks due to the keyreuse vulnerability and hence this is a poor implementation of the encryption algorithm.
+Using a stream cipher with key reuse is vulnerable to known plaintext attacks and known ciphertext attacks due to key reuse and hence this is a poor implementation of an encryption algorithm.